Danny: I c-c-can't.

 - In "Habeas Corpus" the unnamed protagonist that is Cursed with Awesome is informed that unless he comes within the hour, his balls will explode.

-- If a fairy is unable to use their powers to grant wishes for children, the magic builds up inside them until they burst and become confetti.
+- If a fairy is unable to use their powers to grant wishes for children, they will suffer from Magical Backup, a condition where magic builds up inside them until they swell up like a balloon and burst, becoming a pile of confetti.
+Oddly, they can grant wishes to fix this even after the explosion.

 - Another episode showed the April Fool has a specific condition where if the audience laughs before he finishes a joke and lets the funny out, he gets comedy backup.
 However, instead of suffering a confetti-based fate, it only banishes him back to Fairy World.